Revenue stamps of Jamaica

 A 2/- Judicial stamp from 1913.

 Revenue stamps of Jamaica were first issued in 1855.
 There were various types of fiscal stamps for different taxes.

 Revenue

-Jamaica's first revenue stamps were issued in 1855, and they bore the colony's coat of arms.
-The initial set consisted of two values: 1½d and 3d, and it was imperforate.
-In 1857 the two values were re-issued with perforations and in 1874 the 3d was issued with a watermark.
+Jamaica's first revenue stamps were issued in 1855, bearing the colony's coat of arms.
+The initial set consisted of two imperforate denominations: 1½d and 3d.
+In 1857 the two values were re-issued with perforations and in 1874 the 3d stamp was issued with a watermark.
 In 1858, three high values of 1/-, 5/- and 10/- were issued portraying Queen Victoria as well as the coat of arms.
 In 1865, a new 1d value again portraying the Queen was issued.
 This exists with three different watermarks.

 In 1887, these revenue stamps became valid for postal use.
 Hence they are regarded as postal fiscals and are listed in SG catalogues.

 Embossed or Impressed stamps

 Jamaica issued many embossed revenue stamps, which were either printed in large sheets to be used as adhesive revenue stamps, or as directly embossed impressed duty stamps.
 Adhesive issues were those of the United Kingdom overprinted JAMAICA in black.
 These exist in various colours, formats and sizes.
 Adhesive embossed issues were first issued in 1898 and continued to be used until about 1959.
 Many different die letters are known for these issues.

 Directly impressed duty stamps were also used.
 These were either simply embossed on the document in a colourless die, or later they used a vermilion impressed die.
 Colourless issues were used from 1804 to 1921, and vermilion ones were used from the 1890s to the 1970s.